jubako/jubako/arx_format.md

 * bits 31-32 are not used.

-* The 30 bits is 0 if extension number is from base kym or 1 if patch kym.
+* The 30 bits is 0 if extension number is from base arx or 1 if patch arx.

 - the 21-29 highest bits is the extension number.